 In a measuring cup or small bowl, combine the agave nectar, chia seeds, soymilk and flavorings.
 Mix well and allow to sit while you prepare the dry ingredients, or at least two minutes.

 In a large bowl, sift the flour, baking powder and salt.
-Drop the coconut butter in small chunks (about 1 tsp./5 ml. each) over the dry ingredients.
+Drop the coconut oil in small chunks (about 1 tsp./5 ml. each) over the dry ingredients.
 Pinch the mixture repeatedly between your thumb and fingers until all the coconut butter is blended in, no little lumps remain, and the mixture is crumbly.
 (It should hold together when you squeeze it in your palm).
 This should NOT be the same consistency as when mixing pie dough; you want all of the coconut butter to “melt into” the flour, with NO pea-sized bits of butter visible.

 Pour the wet mixture over the flour mixture and stir until well blended.
 You should have a soft and slightly sticky dough, but one that holds together.